getzola/zola/docs/content/documentation/content/shortcodes.md

 In both cases, the arguments must be named and they will all be passed to the template.
 Parentheses are mandatory even if there are no arguments.

+Note that while shortcodes look like normal Tera expressions, they are not Tera at all -- they can pretty much just shuttle arguments to their template.
+Several limitions of note are:

+- All arguments are required
+- The shortcode cannot reference Tera variables
+- Concatenation and other operators are unavailable

+If the shortcode is invalid, it will not be interpreted by the markdown parser and will instead get rendered directly into the final HTML.

 Lastly, a shortcode name (and thus the corresponding `.html` file) as well as the argument names can only contain numbers, letters and underscores, or in Regex terms `[0-9A-Za-z_]`.
 Although theoretically an argument name could be a number, it will not be possible to use such an argument in the template.